Quirky IndiGo 195-Seat Airbus A321XLR Joins Fleet: What’s The Strategy?

 Bottom line

-IndiGo will soon take delivery of its first of 69 Airbus A321XLRs, which marks an exciting chapter in the carrier’s long haul expansion.
-The planes will boast similar interiors to the A321neos with Stretch seating, except there will be additional pitch in both cabins.
+IndiGo has just taken delivery of its first of 69 Airbus A321XLRs, which marks an exciting chapter in the carrier’s long haul expansion.
+All the A321XLRs will boast similar interiors to the A321neos with Stretch seating, except there’s additional pitch in both cabins.

 IndiGo plans to have Athens as its first A321XLR international destination.
 That seems quite random on the surface, but clearly the logic is that this is due to a partnership with Aegean, as the carrier is launching the same route.